your123 - stock.adobe.com

 A call to do more

-Despite the excitement about OpenAI's open weight models and how the vendor will contribute to the open source community, there is still a push for ChatGPT creator to do more.
+Despite the excitement about OpenAI's open weight models and how the vendor will contribute to the open source community, there is still a push for the ChatGPT creator to do more.

 "The quality of their model seems good," said Hannaneh Hajishirzi, senior director of AI at Ai2 and a professor at the University of Washington.

-She added that while the models will enable the open source community to build better models, OpenAI should release the model's data, full recipe and process of what worked and didn't work at various stages of training.
+She added that while the models will enable the open source community to build better models, OpenAI should release the models' data, full recipe, and process of what worked and didn't work at various stages of training.
 That would, in essence, make the models fully open source.

 As part of the release, Microsoft is bringing GPU-optimized versions of the gpt-oss-20b model to Windows.
-Developers who want to try the model can do so on OpenAI's open model playground and download it on Hugging Face.
+Developers who want to try the models can do so on OpenAI's open model playground and download them on Hugging Face.
+The models are also available on Together AI, and gpt-oss-120b is now live on Cerebras.

 Esther Shittu is an Informa TechTarget news writer and podcast host covering AI software and systems.